Book a call

 Quick answer

-The most in-demand jobs in Canada for immigration in 2026 are in healthcare and social services, the skilled trades, STEM and technology, education and transport, plus strong demand for French-speakingcandidates.
-These fields drive Express Entry's category-based draws and many Provincial Nominee Program streams.
-Your NOC code decides which routes you fit.
-Being in-demand opens faster routes, but note a job offer no longer adds CRS points.
+The most in-demand jobs in Canada for immigration in 2026 are in healthcare and social services, the skilled trades, STEM and technology, education and transport, plus strong demand for French-speaking candidates across occupations.
+These in-demand occupations drive Express Entry's category-based draws, which can invite at lower CRS scores than general draws, and many Provincial Nominee Program streams that lead to a 600-point nomination.
+Your NOC code and TEER category decide which routes you fit.
+Being in-demand opens faster routes to permanent residence, but note a job offer no longer adds CRS points.

 Key takeaways